urbit/urbit.org-reloaded/content/grants/persistent-memory.md

 Implement a memory allocator on top of this arena.
 This includes the ability to store metadata such as roots which will be committed with the snapshot, and reference counting or tracing to free nouns which are not referenced from the root.

 Implement a separate (may be interleaved at the page level in memory/on disk) arena for event logs, which is bump-allocated and not copy-on-write but rather does not reallocate in committed pages.
-(TODO: be more explicit/detailed about this in above spec, including memory allocator and paging system interface to assign arenas to pages.)

 ## Stretch/beyond scope
 - Migration to/from vere